Pilbara: History

-Aboriginal peoples
+Aboriginal people

 Prehistory

-The Aboriginal population of the Pilbara considerably predates, by 30–40,000 years, the European colonisation of the region.
+The Aboriginal population of the Pilbara considerably predates, by 30,000 to 40,000 years, the European colonisation of the region.
 Archaeological evidence indicates that people were living in the Pilbara even during the harsh climatic conditions of the Last Glacial Maximum.
-The early history of the first peoples is held within an oral tradition, archeological evidence and petroglyphs.
-Near the town of Dampier is a peninsula known as Murujuga, which contains a large collection of world heritage listed petroglyphs, dating back thousands of years.
-Rock art in the Pilbara appears to have been primarily etched into the hard rock surfaces, compared to predominantly paintings on the softer sandstone in the Kimberley.
-This does not preclude that painting was and is not performed in the Pilbara.
+The early history of the first people is held within an oral tradition, archeological evidence and petroglyphs.
+Near the town of Dampier is a peninsula known as Murujuga, which contains a large collection of World Heritage-listed petroglyphs, dating back thousands of years.
+Rock art in the Pilbara appears to have been mainly etched into the hard rock surfaces, whereas on the softer sandstone in the Kimberley rock paintings predominate.

 20th century

 Working conditions in the pearling and pastoral industries for Aboriginal people in the Pilbara region around 1900 have been described as slavery, with no wages paid, kidnapping as well as severe and cruel punishments for misbehaviour and absconding all common practices.
 Some incidents, such as the Bendu Atrocity of 1897, attracted international condemnation.
 The first strike by Indigenous people in Australia took place in 1946 in the Pilbara, known as the Pilbara strike or Pilbara Aboriginal strike, when Aboriginal pastoral workers walked off the stations in protest at low pay and bad working conditions, a strike that lasted for over three years.

 Family clans in the Pilbara who were supported by mining prospector, Don McLeod, developed skills for mining and the concentration of rare metals.
 For a short period money accumulated, which according to Aboriginal law was to be used for traditional ways.
 Eventually the funds were used to establish an independent Aboriginal-controlled school.
-The concept has expanded into a movement with around 20 similar schools established in northern Western Australia by the mid 1990s.
+The concept has expanded into a movement with around 20 similar schools established in northern Western Australia by the mid-1990s.
 Jan Richardson, wife of Victorian Aboriginal activist Stan Davey, wrote a biography of McLeod as a doctoral thesis.

 21st century

-In 2006, it was estimated that 15% of the population of the Pilbara identify as Aboriginal and/or Torres Strait Islander people, approximately 6,000 people.
+In 2006, it was estimated that 15% of the population of the Pilbara identify as Aboriginal and/or Torres Strait Islander people, approximately 6000 people.

 Many Pilbara communities face the many complex effects of colonisation, and lack adequate access to housing, health and education.
-A 1971 survey of 1,000 Aboriginal people conducted by Pat McPherson found that most had one or more serious diseases.
-At the McClelland Royal Commission into British nuclear testing, Aboriginals from the Pilbara provided evidence regarding the explosion on the Montebello Islands.
+A 1971 survey of 1000 Aboriginal people conducted by Pat McPherson found that most had one or more serious diseases.
+At the McClelland Royal Commission into British nuclear testing, Aboriginal people from the Pilbara provided evidence regarding the explosion on the Montebello Islands.

 Aboriginal communities are sited over a number of different places.
 Many have poor infrastructure, and relations between police and Aboriginal people are often tense.